Having control over my Blink security camera system is convenient and all, but it would be much better if I could do the same using my trusty PC.

 Installation of BlueStacks is similar on MacOS just as how it was on a Windows PC.

-- From the browser on your MacOS PC, visit the BlueStacks website.
+- From the browser on your MacOS user interface, visit the BlueStacks website.

-- Tap on Download.
+- Tap on the Download option.
 The website will automatically detect you are on MacOS and provide the relevant download file.
 It is best to stick to the latest version.

-- Follow the instructions on the screen to properly install the service.
+- Follow the on-screen steps to properly install the service.

 - Once the app is booted, it will ask you for your Google credentials.
 Input the same to log in to your Google account on the emulated Android device.